block-core/blockcore-tipbot/README.md

 See http://stratisdevelopmentfoundation.com/install_qt/ for more information about setting this up.

-Sample stratis.conf, to be placed in qt note roaming folder:
+Sample stratis.conf, to be placed in qt node roaming folder:

 ```
 # RPC Settings